 If you want to avoid having to redeem your rewards manually, you can set up automatic redemptions starting at $25.
 However, the automatic option isn’t available for statement credits, checks, or 529 account contributions.

 How to Get the Most Out of This Card

 If you’re concerned about not being able to spend enough to get the card’s welcome offer, consider adding a parent or other trustworthy adult as an authorized user on your account.
 Their purchases also count toward the minimum spending requirement—and also earn rewards—and you can have them pay you back for what they charge.

 Also, take advantage of the card’s flexibility with its 3% bonus category.
 As a college student, your budget may not be very big.
 But if you have any large expenses coming up, you may be able to plan for them by switching your category.
 For instance, if you need to furnish a new place at the beginning of the school year, switch your category to home improvement/furniture for September.

 Because of the card's high ongoing interest rate, it's important to pay your balance in full each month.
 Interest charges can quickly eat up the value of any rewards you earn.

 At first, the card’s default category is for gas until you request a category change.
 From that point on, if you don’t request a change, the program defaults to your current selected category.

-Bank of America was rated “about average” in the J.D.
-Power 2019 U.S. Credit Card Satisfaction Study.
+Bank of America placed 3rd with an above average score in J.D.
+Power 2020 U.S. Credit Card Satisfaction Study.
 J.D.
-Power ranked the bank’s mobile app as third-best in 2019.
+Power ranked the bank’s mobile app as 5th-best in 2020 with an above average score.
 You can reach the customer service team 24/7, or you can contact a representative through its live chat feature on the website.